by Rick Alan

 If you have seborrheic dermatitis or blepharitis wash your eyelids daily with warm water and very mild soap.
 Baby shampoo often works well.
 If you have been given specific instructions by your doctor for washing your eyelids follow those instructions.

-Consider applying a warm compresses to your eye at the first sign of eyelid irritation.
+Consider applying a warm compress to your eye at the first sign of eyelid irritation.

 American Academy of Family Physicians